shivayyBaj/CareerForge-AI/README.md

    SUPABASE_KEY=your_supabase_key (optional)
    TAVILY_API_KEY=your_tavily_api_key (optional)
    ```
-5. Start the FastAPI server:
+5. Start the FastAPI server from inside the `backend/` directory:
    ```bash
    python -m uvicorn main:app --host 127.0.0.1 --port 8000 --reload
    ```

+> ⚠️ **Important**: Make sure you run the uvicorn command from inside the `backend/` directory, not the project root.

 ---